innFactory/create-react-app-material-typescript-redux/README.md

 -   [x] Make function based components and use hooks for state etc.
 -   [x] Implement [Material-UIs new styling solution](https://material-ui.com/css-in-js/basics/) based on hooks
--   [ ] Waiting for the public hook api of react-redux which is discussed [here](https://github.com/reduxjs/react-redux/issues/1179)
+-   [ ] Waiting for the public hook api of react-redux which is discussed (hooks are in alpha already) [here](https://github.com/reduxjs/react-redux/issues/1252)
 -   [ ] Hot Reloading -> Waiting for official support of react-scripts

 ## How to use